Alonso Antonio de San Martín

-Alonso Antonio de San Martín (12 December 1642 – 5 July 1705) was a Roman Catholic prelate who served as Bishop of Cuenca (1681–1705) and Bishop of Oviedo (1675–1681).
+Alonso Antonio de San Martín (12 December 1642 – 5 July 1705) was a Catholic prelate who served as Bishop of Cuenca (1681–1705) and Bishop of Oviedo (1675–1681).
+He was an illegitimate son of King Felipe IV of Spain.

 Biography

 Alonso Antonio de San Martín was born in Madrid, Spain on 12 December 1642.

+He was the illegitimate son of King Felipe IV of Spain and of a young woman who served in the Buen Retiro Palace, named Tomasa María de Aldana, a native of Illescas, Toledo.
+However, in the newborn's baptismal certificate, which took place in the parish of San Sebastián, are assigned as biological parents: Juan de Valdés and María Díaz.

 On 1 October 1675, he was selected by the King of Spain and confirmed by Pope Clement X on 16 December 1675 as Bishop of Oviedo.

 In April 1676, he was consecrated bishop by Francisco de Rois y Mendoza, Archbishop of Granada, with Clemente Alvarez López, Bishop of Guadix, and Melchior de Escuda Aybar, Titular Bishop of Utica, serving as co-consecrators.

 On 21 October 1681, he was appointed during the papacy of Pope Innocent XI as Bishop of Cuenca.

 He served as Bishop of Cuenca until his death on 5 July 1705.